MON-FRI: 9:00 AM – 6:00 PM

 Bedroom

-Bedrooms require a softer approach.
-Decor should feel integrated rather than dominant.
+Bedrooms call for a softer approach.
+Decor should feel integrated rather than prominent.

-Using bedside lighting from the bedside lamp collection creates a calmer environment where objects support relaxation.
+Using bedside lighting from the bedside lamp collection creates a calmer environment where objects support rest rather than compete with it.
+Lower-level lighting reduces contrast and keeps the atmosphere settled.

 Entryway

 Entryways benefit from minimal decor.
-A few well-placed objects can define the space without overwhelming it.
+A few well-placed objects can define the space without crowding it.
+Lighting here should create clarity and structure, ensuring decor reads clearly without becoming the dominant feature of the room.

 Creating Balance Through Spacing

-Spacing is one of the most important aspects of decor styling.
-It determines how objects interact with each other and with light.
+Spacing is one of the most important aspects of styling.
+It determines how objects relate to each other and how light moves between them.

 Lighting reinforces this rhythm.
-By placing light sources at different heights, the space becomes more dynamic.
+Placing light sources at varied heights makes the space more dynamic and prevents any single surface from looking static.

 Common Mistakes to Avoid

-Relying on decor alone to define the space often leads to inconsistency.
-Lighting must be part of the system.
+Relying on decor alone to define a space leads to inconsistency.
+Lighting must be part of the system from the start, not added as a fix afterwards.

 Mink Tip